jawadhimself/Client-Server-Communication-Program/README.md

 Key Features

-    TCP Communication: Demonstrates basic TCP socket programming for client-server interaction.
+-TCP Communication: Demonstrates basic TCP socket programming for client-server interaction.

-    Case-Insensitive Matching: Ensures accurate character counting regardless of case.
+-Case-Insensitive Matching: Ensures accurate character counting regardless of case.

-    Input Validation: Includes basic error handling to manage invalid inputs gracefully.
+-Input Validation: Includes basic error handling to manage invalid inputs gracefully.

-    Modular Design: Separates client and server logic for clarity and maintainability.
+-Modular Design: Separates client and server logic for clarity and maintainability.

 Learning Outcomes
 This project provides hands-on experience with:

-    TCP/IP communication protocols.
+-TCP/IP communication protocols.

-    Client-server architecture.
+-Client-server architecture.

-    Socket programming in Java.
+-Socket programming in Java.

-    Input validation and error handling.
+-Input validation and error handling.

 Usage

-    Clone the repository.
+-Clone the repository.

-    Compile and run the server application.
+-Compile and run the server application.

-    Compile and run the client application.
+-Compile and run the client application.

-    Follow the prompts to input a character and a string.
+-Follow the prompts to input a character and a string.

-    View the server's response with the character count.
+-View the server's response with the character count.